CSAS Elementary School

 All elementary school students will have at least 20 minutes a day of supervised recess during which moderate to vigorous physical activity will be encouraged.
 Outdoor recess will only be withheld in the event of extreme weather, as defined by the district which will vary based on location.
 In the event that recess must be held indoors, teachers and staff will follow the buildings recess guidelines to ensure adequate physical activity for students.

 SANY prohibits the use and/or withholding of physical activity as punishment.

 Elementary, middle, and high school will offer extracurricular physical activity programs, such as physical activity clubs and intramural programs.
 High school and middle school will offer interscholastic sports programs to all students.

 SANY will provide non-food celebration ideas to parents through various social media outlets.

 The school district will assess and, if necessary and to the extent possible, make needed improvements to make it safer and easier for students to walk and bike to school.
 For example, crossing guards may be stationed around the school to facilitate safe walking and biking school commutes.
 The school will work together with local public works, public safety, and/or police departments in those efforts.

-All meeting dates and times will be posted on the school district’s website and meetings will be open to the public.
+All meeting dates and times will be posted on the school district’s website, though social media outlets and meetings will be open to the public.